“We’ve Got Milk: The Dairies of Ventura County”

-Starting April 3, Camarillo Ranch will open its Dairy Exhibit, featuring examples of milk bottles and other dairy-related items from the 40 plus dairies that once populated the County.
-From small family-run businesses to large operations, all the dairies shared the same goal of delivering fresh milk in time for breakfast.
+Remember the sound of clicking milk bottles being dropped at your front door?
+Whether you do—or not—you’re invited to our new Dairy Exhibit, featuring various types and sizes of milk bottles, vintage newspaper ads and other artifacts from the 40+ dairies that once operated in Ventura County.
+From small, family-run businesses to large operations, all shared the same goal of delivering fresh milk in time for breakfast.

 Relive the heartwarming memories of milk bottles gently clinking and announcing their early morning arrival with a visit to the Camarillo Ranch Dairy Exhibit!

 *This is a free event open to the public.
 A $5 donation is suggested for tours of the Victorian home.